Residual-current device: Norway

 In Norway, it has been required in all new homes since 2002, and on all new sockets since 2006.
 This applies to 32 A sockets and below.
 The RCD must trigger after a maximum 0.4 seconds for 230 V circuits, or 0.2 seconds for 400 V circuits.

 South Africa

 South Africa mandated the use of Earth Leakage Protection devices in residential environments (e.g. houses, flats, hotels, etc.) from October 1974, with regulations being refined in 1975 and 1976.

 Devices need to be installed in new premises and when repairs are carried out.
 Protection is required for power outlets and lighting, with the exception of emergency lighting that should not be interrupted.
 The standard device used in South Africa is indeed a hybrid of ELPD and RCCB.

+Switzerland

+According to the NIBT regulation, the use of RCD type AC is forbidden (since 2010).

 Taiwan

 Taiwan requires circuits of receptacles in washrooms, balconies, and receptacles in kitchen no more than 1.8 metres from the sink the use of earth leakage circuit breakers.
 This requirement also apply to circuit of water heater in washrooms and circuits that involves devices in water, lights on metal frames, public drinking fountains and so on.
 In principle, ELCBs should be installed on branch circuits, with trip current no more than 30 mA within 0.1 second according to Taiwanese law.